darwinia-network/darwinia/ROADMAP.md

 ## Milestones

 ### Trilobita Testnet (2019-07 Launched)
 Include RING/KTON token runtime and Grigott runtime(Issuing KTON buy locking RING).

 - Features and functions
-    - Research on the tokens economic and staking protocol of Darwinia Network, and finalized the design paper
+    - Research on the tokens economic and staking protocol of Darwinia Network, and finalized the design paper.
     - Develop several SRML modules based on Substrate, and run a public testnet.
     - Develop a web wallet based on polkadot-js.
     - Develop a blockchain browser for the testnet to view blocks and transactions.
 - Deliverables
     - Docker container running a Substrate node with a simple native token system runtime, can connect to testnet and syncing blocks.
     - A design paper introducing this project, and the technical structure of it, including token economics and staking.
-    - Telemetry demonstrate the nodes status of the testnet
+    - Telemetry demonstrate the nodes status of the testnet.
     - A prototype web wallet for users and tester to play with.

 ### Crayfish Testnet (2019-09 Launched)